Jzhyang1/Monomer/Use.md

  - `-file [file names]` or `-f [file names]` for starting the shell environment after executing the list of files.
 Any variables will be accessable in the shell.

 ### Interpreter
-The interpreter runs the
+The interpreter runs code from a file directly, which is advantageous in testing as it will start faster
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTI1NzU5NywtMTU4NjIxMjY4Myw3Mz
+eyJoaXN0b3J5IjpbMTY1NjA1NTcyMCwtMTU4NjIxMjY4Myw3Mz
 A5OTgxMTZdfQ==
 -->